 Top tip

 - Cook low and slow - that's how all the flavors will be extracted from the beef and other ingredients from the dish.
-I love making Caldereta on days that I do other chores around the house, like laundry or cleaning out my closet.

-- Check and stir the Caldereta dish occasionally so it doesn't scorch.
+- Check and stir the Beef Caldereta dish occasionally so it doesn't scorch.
 When I was just starting to learn how to cook, Caldereta was one of the dishes I first learned how to make and I burnt it!
 Ugh.
 The house stunk, the pot got burnt, and needless to say, we had cereals for dinner that night.
 So don't do what I did.
 Set a reminder for every 5 or 10 minutes, to check the dish and stir.
 Add some water or broth as needed.

 - And speaking of adding water, only add a ½ cup at a time.
-A perfect Beef Caldereta has thick sauce.
+A perfect Beef Caldereta has a thick sauce.

 - Don't use Beef Stew meat!
 While it won't affect the flavor too much, I made a mistake once of using already cut "beef stew" and the overall texture was subpar.
-The packaged beef stew is typically made up of various cuts of beef and therefore, they cooked differently.
+The packaged beef stew is typically made up of various cuts of beef and therefore, they are cooked differently.

 FAQ for Beef Caldereta